ryanjayleyva/vite-react-markdown-blog/README.md

 # RJ Leyva's Vite + React Markdown Blog

+**NOTE** This project is still ongoing.
+Currently, I am learning about data fetching and exploring different libraries, such as react-markdown and marked, to determine the safest approach for handling markdown in React.

 **This project is meant to serve as a beginner-friendly template and guide for creating personal blogs, portfolios, or simple content-driven websites.**

 A fast and simple blog built with Vite and React that renders content from Markdown files.
 Ideal for aspiring developers who want to quickly create a lightweight, customizable, and blazing-fast blog using Vite and React.